opcoach/e4Preferences/README.md

 You can get some explainations <a href="http://www.opcoach.com/en/managing-preference-pages-with-eclipse-4/">on my blog</a>

+If you want to add the 'Window -> Preferences' menu automatically in your **pure** e4 application, use the **com.opcoach.e4.preferences.mainmenu** plugin fragment in your launch configuration.
+To get the menu, it assumes that your main menu has the regular ID : 'org.eclipse.ui.main.menu'.

+If you are running with the compatibility layer, do not use the *com.opcoach.e4.preferences.mainmenu* plugin fragment, and prefer to add the Preference Action in your ActionBarAdvisor.

-This code is available on this p2 repository : https://www.opcoach.com/repository/latest (use the com.opcoach.e4.preferences.feature.feature.group)
+This project is available on this p2 repository : https://www.opcoach.com/repository/latest (use the com.opcoach.e4.preferences.feature.feature.group)